Language selection

 Altering the wording of permitted nutrient content claims

-Words, numbers, signs or symbols may accompany a label or advertising claim, providing they precede or follow the statement or claim, but are not interposed between the words of the statement or claim (subject to the requirements set out in the next three rows in this table) [B.01.511(1), FDR].
+Words, numbers, signs or symbols may accompany a label or advertising claim, providing they precede or follow the statement or claim, but are not interposed between the words of the statement or claim (subject to the requirements set out in the next 3 rows in this table) [B.01.511(1), FDR].

 Unacceptable: